cdlib/eschol-ui/README.md

 #### Sass Placeholders

 A Sass placeholder looks like a normal CSS class, except that it starts with a percent sign instead of a period, like this: `%c-block`.
-After the placeholder class, a regular class-based selector will follow, containing the Sass directive `@extend` with the name of the placeholder class.
+It gets applied to regular, class-based selectors by using the Sass directive `@extend` with the name of the placeholder class.

-For example, `%c-flower` is the placeholder and its styles get applied to `.c-flower__pedals`:
+For example, `%c-flower` is the placeholder and its background style gets applied to `.c-flower__pedals`:

 ```scss
 %c-flower {